pacav69/x16devproject/instructions.md

 ![Writing code title](images/writingcodecropped200.png)

-## Setup
+## Development Tools Setup

+## Introduction

+These are  the development tools needed for creating Commander x16 programs in assembly and BASIC.

 ### Workspace

+Included in the workspace are extensions that can be used to compile assembly code and be run the emulator.

 ### Extensions

-goto extensions tab or shortcut ctrl+shift+x at the top type in the search area:
+Goto extensions tab or shortcut ctrl+shift+x at the search bar located at the top type in the area:

     @recommended